UniversalDependencies/UD_Chinese-GSD/README.md

   * Changed mark:relcl to mark:rel (as in the other Chinese treebanks).
   * Removed the relation case:dec (for 的 between two nouns; the other treebanks use just `case` here.
   * Removed the relation aux:aspect (the aspect particles 了 (le), 過 (guo), 著 (zhe) use just `aux` in the other treebanks).
+  * Question particles changed from Mood=Inter to PartType=Int, and from discourse to discourse:sp.
 * 2020-11-15 v2.7
   * Aspect markers relations are corrected from `case:aspect` to `aux:aspect`.
 * 2019-11-15 v2.5